In our WordPress installation tutorials, we show you how to install a WordPress site or blog on your own domain name.

-Unless your web host has added limitations on your server, you can have multiple parked domain names on your existing domain.
+You can park multiple domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.net) …
+To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.net) …

-You can also easily remove domain aliases using the Parked Domains feature.
+You can easily remove a parked domain using the Parked Domains feature.

-To remove your domain alias, go to Aliases > Remove Aliases, then locate the domain you want to delete and click Remove …
+To delete a domain alias, go to Aliases > Remove Aliases, locate the domain alias to be deleted and click Remove …

 Note: Make sure that your hosting setup allows you to create domain aliases …

 (Contact your web host if you get error messages)

 If you have not set up your domain nameservers correctly, you will get an error message when you try to perform the above tasks …